Neill Bartlett - online and in-person psychotherapist

 About me

-As a psychotherapist, I have a great deal of experience both in private practice and in the NHS of working with people living with chronic pain, with depression, anxiety and trauma.
+I have over 18 years' experience both in private practice and as a senior psychotherapist and counsellor in the NHS, working with people living with depression, anxiety chronic pain and related trauma.
 I also have considerable skills in helping people with problems related to overeating.

 Training, qualifications & experience

-Mindfulness for Health & Well being: Breathworks Teacher Training (parts 1 + 2) – 2012
+- Mindfulness for Health & Well being: Breathworks Teacher Training (1+2)

-Acceptance & Commitment Therapy (Advanced): Oxford Cognitive Therapy Centre – 2012
+- Acceptance & Commitment Therapy (Advanced): Oxford Cognitive Therapy Ctr

-Clinical Skills in Cognitive-Behavioural Therapy: Oxford Cognitive Therapy Centre – 2011
+- Clinical Skills in Cognitive-Behavioural Therapy: Oxford Cognitive Therapy Ctr

 Member organisations